Electric-Coin-Company/tfl-book/README.md

 ## Prerequisites

-Note: nix users can rely on `flake.nix` which packages the final rendered html into `<prefix>/share/doc/tfl-book`.
-Users can install this via: `nix profile install 'github:Electric-Coin-Company/tfl-book'` or to build the local version `nix build`.
+Note: Nix users can rely on `flake.nix` which packages the final rendered HTML into `<prefix>/share/doc/tfl-book`.
+Users can install this via `nix profile install 'github:Electric-Coin-Company/tfl-book'`, or to build the local version `nix build`.

 ### Rust prerequisites